Randolph High School (Texas): Athletics

 The Ro-Hawks currently fields teams in football, cross country, volleyball, basketball, power lifting, swimming, tennis, golf, baseball, softball, bowling & track/field.

 The girls track and field team placed 7th in 2005 and then won the 2A State Championship three consecutive times in 2006, 2007, and 2008, making it the first high school in the San Antonio area to repeat since 1989.
 In 2009, the team took their first 2nd place title.
 In 2012, the team won their 4th state championship in girls track and field.

 In 2015 the Boys' Basketball team made their 3rd trip (1992, 1994) to the UIL State Basketball Tournament at the Alamodome in San Antonio.
 The #21 ranked Ro-Hawks eliminated #20 Childress HS in the Semi-Finals 31-29 setting up the first State Finals appearance in school history against #1 Brock HS.
 The Ro-Hawks would fall to the Eagles 37-32 marking the end of a historic season, finishing 31-4 overall.

 The school prides itself that its mascot, the "Ro-Hawk", is the only mascot of its kind in Texas and the United States.
 Ro-Hawk is a combination of the words rocket & hawks.
 The image is a hawk riding a rocket with a lightning bolt clenched in its talon.
 Rumor has it that upon opening the school the school board could not decide on a mascot.
 Half of its members wanted Rockets, which was already in use by nearby Judson High School, and half wanted Hawks, to keep with the Air Force Academy's use of bird mascots (Falcons).
 So, as a compromise, Ro-Hawks was selected.

 Band

-The award-winning Mighty Randolph Ro-Hawk Marching Band won every marching competition they entered from 1997 to 2009, an 11-year streak.
-The band received superior ratings (the highest available) at the Regional level for 20 consecutive years, and is distinguished as one of the Top 10 Marching Bands in its classification in the state of Texas (260+ bands).
-The band has advanced to the bi-annual Area Marching Contest every year since 1995, and in 2009 they took first place in both the preliminary round (20 bands) and final round (10 bands).
-This earned the Ro-Hawks a 7th straight appearance in the Texas State Marching Band Contest.
+The award-winning Mighty Randolph Ro-Hawk Marching Band won every non-UIL marching competition they entered from 1997 to 2009.
+The band has received a First Division Rating at the UIL Region Contest for 20 consecutive years.
+They have advanced to the bi-annual UIL Area Marching Contest every possible year since 1995, and they were named Area Champions in 2009.
+The Ro-Hawk Band advanced to the UIL State Marching Band Championship in every possible year from 1997 to 2009 (1997, 1999, 2001, 2003, 2005, 2007, and 2009).
+The Ro-Hawk Band's best finish was in 1999, when they placed 7th at the Class AA UIL State Marching Band Championship.
+Their most recent appearance at the UIL State Championship was in 2009.